openhealthcare/opal/doc/docs/reference/management_commands.md

 ## dump_lookup_lists

+*Arguments*:

+* `--many-files` - write lookuplists to separate files instead of printing them to stdout.

 Prints current lookuplist and synonym values as JSON to stdout.
 Suitable to be used as the input to `load_lookup_lists`